microsoft/fluentui-react-native/apps/E2E/README.md

 - [UWP Prerequisites](../fluent-tester/docs/windows.md)

-## MacOS Prerequisites
+## macOS Prerequisites

-- MacOS 10.15 or later
+- macOS 10.15 or later
 - XCode 12 or later should be installed
 - XCode Helper app should be enabled for Accessibility access.
 The app itself is usually found at: _/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/Library/Xcode/Agents/Xcode Helper.app_.